lxgreen/BUGS4NIX/README.md

 The main script `unix_automation.py` should run as `root`.
 By default, the script looks for both JSON files in the same directory.
 This can be overridden by providing the `--data` and `--commands` parameters to the script.

 At the moment, every command execution is logged to the console, and a command failure does not prevent next commands to try to run.
+Any command that returned non-zero return value, is considered a failure.
 All the commands run serially and synchronously.